The Gilbert Bayes Award for early career sculptors is given annually by the Society to a small group of outstandingly talented sculptors.

-The award is open to sculptors of any age or nationality, with or without formal training and working in any style of media.
+The award provides vital support during what can be a difficult transition from study to professional practice.
+Sculptors of any age or nationality can apply, with or without formal training and working in any style of media.

 In addition, winners receive free membership of the Society for a year with the opportunity to take half price membership the following year.

 Applications are welcome from early career artists of any age and nationality, with or without formal training, though not in formal education.
 All styles of media are considered, including installation, site specific, performance, conceptual and video work.
 A minimum of four years exhibiting experience is expected.
 Applicants, based in the UK and internationally, must be committed to embracing all aspects of the Award and actively participate in all Award events.